Nature of Product

 CFDs are leveraged financial products, meaning that you only have to outlay a small percentage of the notional value of a transaction.

-If you expected Gold to rise you would buy at 1,265.4, if you expected it to fall you would sell at 1,265.0.
+If you expected GBP to increase in value against the USD you would buy at 1.33578, if you expected it to depreciate you would sell at 1.33560.

 You nominate the number of contracts you wish to trade, with the value of each contract determined by the tradeable unit of the contract.

-For instance, in this case one contract would represent USD $1 for each 0.01 movement in price.
+For instance, in this case one contract would represent USD $1 for each 0.0001 movement in price on the Financial Spreads platform.

-In order to place the trade we would require margin on your account of 1% of the notional value of the trade, which equates to £12654.00 in this case.
+In order to place the trade we would require margin on your account of 0.5% of the notional value of the trade, which equates to USD $667.89 in this case.

-In the above example, the value of your open position would increase by £10 for every 0.01 point increase in the price of Gold and decrease by £10 for every 0.01 point fall in the price of Gold.
+In the above example, the value of your open position would increase by USD $10 for every 0.0001 increase in price and decrease by USD $10 for every 0.0001 fall in price.

 You can close your position at any time during our trading hours.
 Positions can be automatically closed if the available funds on your account fall below 20% of the required margin to have positions open.